MaastrichtUniversityPress/Learning-Cycle-Toolbox-/book/7_meeting_guides.md

 ---
 ---

-## ⬜ TOOL 7.1 - How to Do a Learning Team Meeting
+## ⬜ TOOL 7.1 - How to: Learning Team Meeting

 _**Basic structure for learning team meetings**_